 - You must have a PKI infrastructure to distribute, manage, and revoke certificates for your workloads.
 The PCE does not manage certificates or deliver them to your workloads.

 - The PCE supports configuring only one global CA ID for your organization.

 - Only use certificates obtained from trusted sources.

 - The VEN on a workload uses a Certificate Authority ID (CA ID) to authenticate and establish a secure connection with a peer workload.

 - Connected workloads must have CA identity certificates signed by the same root certificate authority.
-When workloads on either end of a connection use different CA IDs, the IKE negotiation between the workloads will fail, and the workloads cannot communicate with each other.
+When workloads on either end of a connection use different CA IDs, the IKE negotiation between the workloads will fail and the workloads will not be able to communicate with each other.

 - The certificates you deploy for PKI or IPsec must have the following properties: Leaf certificate X.509 field requirement

 - Version 3

-- Subject Name DN must contain the Common Name
+- Subject Name DN must contain Common Name (example: OU=VEN, CN=centos6.ilabs.io)

-- SubjectAltName (must be the same as the Common Name)

-- CN and SubjectAltName must be in one of the following formats:

-- Email Address

-- DNS
+- SubjectAltName (required for better compatibility) must contain an email address field that is identical to the Common Name of DN (example: DNS:centos6, email:centos6@ilabs.io)

-- Must contain key usage with:
+- · Must contain key usage with:

 - Digital Signature

 - Key Encipherment

 - Data Encipherment

 - Key Agreement

 - Must contain Extended key Usage with:

 - IPSec End System

 - IPSec User

-- TLS Web Server Authentication (optional for mac OS x compatibility)
+- TLS Web Server Authentication (optional for macOS x compatibility)

 - Must contain Authority Key Identifier